-From May 1919 to Mar 1929, Howard missed 137 of 590 roll call votes, which is 23.2%.
-This is worse than the median of 13.7% among the lifetime records of representatives serving in Mar 1929.
+From May 1919 to Mar 1929, Howard missed 171 of 590 roll call votes, which is 29.0%.
+This is much worse than the median of 16.7% among the lifetime records of representatives serving in Mar 1929.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|